-- Must notify their immediate supervisor (Program Manager) of absence in accordance with their collective bargaining agreement. - As a courtesy, it is recommended that Speech-Language Pathologists also notify their principal, LEA Representative Designee, and DCPS Medicaid (dcps.medicaid@k12.dc.gov).
+- Must notify their immediate supervisor (Program Manager) of absence in accordance with their collective bargaining agreement. - As a courtesy, it is recommended that the related service provider also notify the principal, LEA Representative Designee, and DCPS Medicaid (dcps.medicaid@k12.dc.gov).
 Notification to these individuals can help alleviate confusion at the school level.